Senseinvader/wolluk.cat-prototype/README.md

 ##Instructions for examining the code

 Hi!
-Before stert please run
+Before start please run
 ``` bash
 npm install
 ```
 as packajes.json was updated.
-The laset version of code for the first part of the assignment can be found on the admin branch ``` bash admin ```
+The laset version of code for the first part of the assignment can be found on the admin branch ``` admin ```

 ## Build Setup